 If you prefer your pastries a bit more traditional, local mini-chain Coco Donuts, has five convenient locations: downtown (just steps from Pioneer Courthouse Square), uptown (near Providence Park), on Northeast Broadway , on the Portland State University campus and in North Portland on Skidmore.
 There, you’ll find classic doughnut shapes and toppings, though you just might want to take a chance on the signature lavender glaze.
 Coco’s raised doughnuts are as light as air, and each espresso drink comes with a gratis doughnut hole.

-Bridging the divide between zany and traditional doughnut offerings is Blue Star Donuts in downtown’s West End.
+Bridging the divide between zany and traditional doughnut offerings is Blue Star Donuts on North Mississippi Avenue.
 Inventive, gourmet glazes — like blueberry basil and bourbon or lemon poppyseed — top distinctively delicious brioche-like rings.
-Blue Star has opened a second shop on Southeast Division Street, a third one on North Mississippi Avenue, a fourth one on Northwest 23rd Avenue.
-In 2016, they added a Beaverton location.
+Blue Star has a second shop on Southeast Division Street.
 There is also a Blue Star at PDX, so even short-term visitors can enjoy gourmet doughnut goodness.

 In Northeast Portland, Pip’s Original is all about simplicity.
 The neighborhood cafe features an unbeatable selection of hand-mixed chai teas and fried-to-order mini-doughnuts.
 Tiny but mighty, Pip’s creations come in a basic cinnamon sugar flavor, an indulgent Nutella-drizzled number and a standout Himalayan sea salt version with local honey.